 - Requires students to develop an approved academic plan of study:

-- The professional program core is derived from "two or more" distinct programs and is integrated around a unifying theme or topic that cannot be subsumed under a single discipline or occupational field, for degree completion with a faculty advisor and/or department chair from the student's selected professional program core.
+- The professional program core is derived from "two or more" distinct programs and is integrated around a unifying theme or topic that cannot be subsumed under a single discipline or occupational field, for degree completion with a faculty adviser and/or department chair from the student's selected professional program core.

 - The professional core will have a minimum of 6 credits of science, 6 credits of technology, 6 credits of engineering, 6 credits of mathematics (STEM) and a 3-credit capstone experience course.